Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Case study: evacuation of a passenger terminal

 \section{Case study: evacuation of a passenger terminal}

 Here, we have in mind a busy passenger interchange terminal.
 Passengers with different characteristics are arriving there through one exit and later departing from another.
-At such places, common walking areas can get very crowded at times \cite{schultzandfricke, ali2019impact}.
+At such places, common walking areas can get very crowded at times \citep{schultzandfricke, ali2019impact}.
 The changing crowd conditions make planning an evacuation particularly difficult.
 The question we ask is: how should the evacuation planner instruct the safety staff, or guides, to lead the passengers out of the terminal in case of emergency when accounting for different scenarios?

 More specifically, if the passengers have just arrived, they move to the exits on the opposite end of a hallway.
 If they are departing, they move to their nearest exits.
-Passengers move in groups.
-They can either move with normal speed, or with slow speed.
+Passengers move in groups either with regular or slow speed.
 Slow-moving passengers are elderly or somehow disabled.
-The passengers are modeled as agents with our agent-based model from Sec.~\ref{sec:dynamics}.
+Note that crowds usually are heterogeneous.
+We assume that the passengers move at the same speed for demonstration purposes.

 We create four characteristic scenarios, which are depicted in the schematic diagram of the fictional interchange terminal in Fig.~\ref{fig:departure}.
 We assign the probabilities $0.3$, $0.2$, $0.2$ and $0.3$ to the scenarios, respectively.
 Also, we set the probability level $\alpha=0.95$ for the risk measure.
 Thus, in this example, minimizing ${\textrm{CVaR}}_{\alpha}$ equals to minimizing the evacuation time of the worst-case scenario.

 In Scenarios 2 and 3 agents are arriving (see Fig.~\ref{fig:departure}(a)), while in Scenarios 1 and 4 the agents are departing (see Fig.~\ref{fig:departure}(b)).
-One can think of Scenarios 2 and 3 representing the movement of the same agents as in the other two scenarios, but earlier, when they have just arrived to the terminal.
-In Scenarios 1 and 2, the agents move slowly, while in Scenarios 3 and 4 they move fast.
+One can think of Scenarios 2 and 3 representing the same agents' movement as in the other two scenarios, but earlier, when they have just arrived in the terminal.
+In Scenarios 1 and 2, the agents move slowly, while in Scenarios 3 and 4, they move fast.